- Written by Tarun Jaswanth LNU

 - Posted on February 17, 2021

-DHCP Relay feature forwards DHCP packets between client and server when the DHCP Server is not in the same broadcast domain as the client.
-DHCP Relay should be configured on the gateway interface (SVI/ L3 interface ) for the clients.
+The DHCP relay feature, forwards DHCP packets between a client and the DHCP server when the server is not in the same broadcast domain as the client.
+The DHCP relay should be configured on the gateway interface (SVI/ L3 interface) for the clients.

 - Written by Rabi Narayan